Back to blog

 January and February are the months to set everything up:

-• Train your team on the process
+• Train your crew on the schedule and estimate process

 • Test messaging and offers